-- High yield has outperformed in the third quarter in response to stability in the energy sector.
-High coupon yields in this sector provide attractive income in a low rate environment. - We continue to overweight credit versus Treasuries and duration is tilted shorter than benchmarks. - Negative yields on international bonds do not appear attractive.
+- High yield has outperformed in the second quarter in response to stability in the energy sector Higher coupon yields provides attractive yield in low rate environment. - We continue to overweight credit versus Treasuries and duration is tilted shorter than benchmarks. - Negative yield on international bonds do not appear attractive.
 However, emerging market debt denominated in U.S. dollars provides diversification and yield potential.
-Stability in global growth will further entice yield investors to add to these positions. - Commercial real estate continues to provide positive returns.
+Stability in global growth will further entice yield investors to add to positions. - Commercial real estate continues to provide positive returns.
 Queues can delay additions to positions and an increase in interest rates could dampen valuation improvements.
 Value added or opportunistic strategies can be a complement to a core real estate exposure.